marcdotson/counting-cockroaches/Code/dallin_annotations/04_build_fasttext_supervised_classifier.md

 As mentioned earlier, we need to create a text file of our training and test datasets because the fastText model only takes character vectors as inputs.
 With our data labeled both for training/test and complaint/non-complaint, we're ready to do this.
 We will use the write\_lines() function to do this.
 The train\_data\_path is the file location we specified earlier in this script.

-!!!!!!!!!!
-I'm still not sure how we are using the test\_labels\_without\_prefix.
-If its not the test data, what is it?

 ``` r
 # write train data
 train_data_lines <- test_train_data %>%